 If your job does not allow you to be as present for your child as he or she needs, it could be best to have less parenting time, at least temporarily.

 Understand, though, that everyone has limitations in how much they can do in a day.
-Just remember that your child needs your love, support and attention.
-Having to work does not mean you cannot provide these things or should be punished.
+Just remember that your child needs your love, support, and attention.
+Having to work and a parenting plan does not mean you cannot provide these things or should be punished.